Paradise Killer: Facts vs. Truth vs. Justice vs. Whiskey

 A big part of what carries the game as an experience is the cast.
 It’s full of big characters and bigger secrets-- and no one can be entirely trusted.
 They are a fabulously diverse set from all over the world, at least two characters are bisexual, and I was personally happy to see that your protagonist was a plus-size woman who is just as glamorous and smart and confident as anyone else in the game.
 That is a rare and wonderful thing indeed.

 One thing I wish the game did differently, or at least with more depth, was the social element.
 Each character has a relationship stat that you can rank up, and the higher your relationship the more likely they are to divulge sensitive information to you, or give you things.
 None of the objects they give you are evidence, but they are sentimental artifacts that tell you more about the people they come from.
-I wanted them to react to me asking them intensely personal questions or poking holes in their alibis when I went from investigating them to hanging out for social points, and they never did.
-That was the primary element that broke my immersion more than anything else.
+I wanted them to react to me asking them intensely personal questions or poking holes in their alibis when I went from investigating them to immediately hanging out for social points, and they never did.
+That lack of response broke my immersion more than anything else.

 Akiko is brusque, uncooperative, and regularly swears at you in Romanian.
 I definitely got frustrated trying to pry shreds of information from her since there’s no one more convinced that Henry (the demon-possessed Citizen who is your conveniently-caught prime suspect) is guilty.
 She never stopped being any of those things even as I took the time to develop Lady Love Dies’ relationship with her, but as you learn about Akiko’s relationships with the other characters and her involvement with at least one of the overarching conspiracies unfolding on the island, she very quickly becomes a tragic figure with honorable intentions that went awry.
 It’s her loyalty to her Marshals and her desire to save them from certain death that is the leverage needed to get Akiko to do things against the honor she so prizes.
 I knew less about her the more I learned because the picture I had been constructing fell apart when it came to the boiling point that was the crime: everyone’s true character was revealed in the course of that fateful night, and everyone was found wanting.

-It’s worth noting that, barring Henry and the puckish demon Shinji, everyone you interact with is a member of the Syndicate (Lady Love Dies included).
-The way they talk about what happens in their world is so casual you almost forget that all of these people are generally okay with the way their society works.
-They don’t bat an eye at the idea of stealing people from the real world and putting them into what is, essentially, slave labor in the name of dead gods and a ruling bourgeoisie.
+It’s worth noting that, barring Henry and the puckish demon Shinji, everyone you interact with is a member of the Syndicate (player character Lady Love Dies included).
+They don’t bat an eye at the idea of stealing people from the real world and putting them into what is, essentially, slave labor in the name of dead gods and a ruling bourgeoisie, and they speak of it so casually that the player can easily forget, too.
 There’s plenty of artifacts of the inhumane treatment the Citizens face that can be found around the island-- letters they write for each other about their suffering, cassettes they record for one another because the Syndicate monitors all digital transmissions, the tiny “rewards” for their work such as a coupon you can find for two minutes in a footbath.
 The Syndicate characters sometimes express shreds of regret or acknowledge that it’s maybe kind of bad that thousands of people die with every island, generations slaughtered before they move on to their next pocket-dimension paradise, but ultimately every single character except for Henry has come to terms with the fact of this society and deemed it acceptable.

 "When The Truth Is Revealed, Love Dies."